 As you walk through the woods, see if you can find these marvelous heralds of spring!
 Skunk Cabbage loves marshy wetlands and Snowdrops love roadsides and small forests.

-If you’re looking to add the Skunk Cabbage’s purples and greens or the Snow Drop’s bell-like flowers to your collection, check out my Products page to place an order!
-If you’re looking for spring time all the time, I’d recommend getting yourself or a flower-loving lady you know a Snow Drop pendant!
+If you’re looking to add the Skunk Cabbage’s purples and greens or the Snow Drop’s bell-like flowers to your collection, check out my Shop page to place an order!